Impulse Response Analysis of Structural Nonlinear Time Series Models: Model Framework

 Starting from pseudo-reduced equations \eqref{eq_main:pseudo_reduced_form_structural_model}, we begin by assuming that the linear autoregressive component is stable.

 \begin{assumption} The roots of $\det(I_{d} - A(L) L) = 0$ are outside the complex unit circle. \end{assumption}

-This rather classical assumption enables us to write impulse responses in a manner that can yield useful simplifications for additively separable models.\footnote{Stability of the linear VAR component is neither necessary nor sufficient for ensuring stability and stationarity of the entire nonlinear process, c.f.
-Assumption~\ref{assumption:physical_dep} in Section~\ref{section:estimation} below.} Then, letting $\Psi(L) = (I_{d} - A(L) L)^{-1}$, one can write
+This standard stability assumption enables us to write impulse responses in a manner that can yield useful simplifications for additively separable models.\footnote{Stability of the linear VAR component is neither necessary nor sufficient for ensuring stability and stationarity of the entire nonlinear process, cf. Assumption~\ref{assumption:physical_dep} in Section~\ref{section:estimation} below.} Then, letting $\Psi(L) = (I_{d} - A(L) L)^{-1}$, one can write

 where $\eta := \Psi(1) (\mu_1, \mu_2')'$, $\Theta(L) := \Psi(L) B_0^{-1}$ and $\Gamma(Z_{t:*}) := \Psi(L)(0, \arc{G}_2(Y_{t-1:t-p}, X_{t:t-p})')'$.
 We emphasize that the nonlinear term $\Gamma(Z_{t:*})$ generally depends on the entire past of the process $Z_t$, as $\Psi(L)$ is an infinite-order MA polynomial.
-To define impulse responses, we partition the polynomial $\Theta(L)$ according to $\Theta(L) := [\Theta_{\cdot 1}(L) \:\: \Theta_{\cdot 2}(L)]$ , where $\Theta_{\cdot 1}(L)$ represents the first column of matrices in $\Theta(L)$, and $\Theta_{\cdot 2}(L)$ the remaining $d_Y$ columns.
+To define impulse responses, we partition the polynomial $\Theta(L)$ according to $\Theta(L) := [\Theta_{\cdot 1}(L) \:\vert\: \Theta_{\cdot 2}(L)]$ , where $\Theta_{\cdot 1}(L)$ represents the first column of matrices in $\Theta(L)$, and $\Theta_{\cdot 2}(L)$ the remaining $d_Y$ columns.

 Given impulse $\delta \in \Real$ at time $t$, define the shocked innovation process as $\epsilon_{1 s}(\delta) = \epsilon_s$ for $s \not= t$ and $\epsilon_{1 t}(\delta) = \epsilon_{1 t} + \delta$, as well as the shocked structural variable as $Z_s(\delta) = Z_s$ for $s < t$ and $Z_s(\delta) = X_s(\epsilon_{s:t+1}, \epsilon_t + \delta, \epsilon_{t-1:*})$ for $s \geq t$.
 Further, for a given horizon $h \geq 0$, let